 About the author

-Michael Gallo is a Visiting Research Assistant at the United Nations University Institute in Macau working on the Migrant Tech project Apprise.
-He is a recent graduate of Moravian College where he studied biochemistry and public health.
-His research interests include the social determinants of health, human rights, and the intersection between access to justice and population health outcomes.
+Michael Gallo is a Research Assistant at the United Nations University Institute in Macau working on the Migrant Tech project Apprise.
+His research interests include the application of public health methodologies and conceptual frameworks to modern slavery, and the intersection of health, human rights, and access to justice.